klevo/locport/README.md

 ## Development

 PRs are welcome.
-To set up locally from within the checkout out repo:
+To set up locally from within the checked out repo:

 ```sh
 # Install dependencies